Green-Software-Foundation/handbook/docs/roles-and-responsibilities.md

 ## Product Manager

-Owns the reporting of the Foundations progress towards OKRs, including Google Analytics reports for traffic to the website.
-Responsible for ensuring people are using links in such a way that it feeds into our Google Analytics reports and OKRs.

 * Helps to define the product vision together with the project lead.
 * Writes the project plan for achieving success.
 * Defines thw milestones, dates and work back plan for the project.